New Chevy, GMC pickups are GM's biggest test since bankruptcy

-DETROIT (Reuters) - General Motors Co (GM.N) is counting on muscled up, more refined versions of its lucrative Chevrolet Silverado and GMC Sierra full-size pickup trucks to show investors and car buyers the No. 1 U.S. automaker is back on the right track.
+DETROIT, Dec 13 (Reuters) - General Motors Co is counting on muscled up, more refined versions of its lucrative Chevrolet Silverado and GMC Sierra full-size pickup trucks to show investors and car buyers the No. 1 U.S. automaker is back on the right track.

 GM will show off the new full-size pickups in Pontiac, Michigan, on Thursday and executives are touting the benefits of the vehicles, which will initially be offered in the most popular four-door, “crew cab” version in the second quarter next year.